mhyatt000/retexture/README.md

 ## Dataset Setup

-this code assumes that you place all models in `datasets/models` and place textures in `datasets/textures` like so:
+place all models in `datasets/models` and place textures in `datasets/textures` like so:

 ```
 datasets